Pharmacology (Master of Science)

 Students will select a major advisor and assemble a thesis committee.
 The student, advisor and committee will formulate a plan of study.
 The advisor and committee will assist the student during the entire course of the program.

-- Must include satisfactory completion of coursework in biology, general chemistry, organic chemistry, biochemistry and mathematics or equivalent courses.
-Isolated deficiencies may be made up in the graduate program upon approval.
+- Must include coursework in biology, general chemistry, organic chemistry, biochemistry, and mathematics.
+Deficiencies may be made up in the graduate program

 - Official transcripts from all educational institutions attended